oschrenk/notes/homebrew.md

 | `brew doctor` 						| Checks your installation for common issues |
 | `brew audit` 							| Audits all formulae for common code and style issues |
 | `brew cleanup foo` 					| For all installed or specific formulae, removes any older versions from the cellar [^4] |

-You can update outdated packages like so:

-	brew install `brew outdated`

-or

-	 brew outdated | xargs brew install

 ## FAQ/Problems ##